From the back of a Chevy Express, a singer reflects on life on the road

 The trademarks mentioned in this story are held by their respective owners.

 Joan Tick is a writer and musician who has spent months at a time touring as a singer and keyboardist.
 She received her MFA in fiction from the University of Nevada Las Vegas and lives in Brooklyn with her longtime partner, Caleb Lindskoog, with whom she shares the band Magmana.
-Watch Magmana’s new video for “Rabbit Holes” a track from their upcoming album, Fiend.
+Listen to some of Magmana’s hottest tracks on Sound Cloud and keep an eye out for their upcoming album, Fiend.